 My late grandfather, a diehard Brooklyn Dodgers fan since before the outbreak of World War I, loved it, too.
 So much so, that in 1957, when his beloved Dodgers headed west to Los Angeles, he was simply heartbroken.

-But just five years later, Major League Baseball decided to expand the field of then-18 teams, adding the Houston Colt 45s (renamed the Astros in 1965) to the American League and the New York Mets to the National League.
+But just five years later, Major League Baseball decided to expand the field of then-18 teams, adding the Houston Colt 45s (renamed the Astros in 1965) and the New York Mets to the National League.